BAHAA-THE-KING/ir-project/README.md

 ### TF-IDF
 Term Frequency-Inverse Document Frequency is a numerical statistic that reflects how important a word is to a document in a collection.

+### Embedding (BERT)

+The system supports dense retrieval using BERT-based embeddings.
+Documents and queries are encoded into dense vectors using a pre-trained BERT model, and similarity is computed (typically via cosine similarity) to rank results.

 ### Hybrid
 Combines multiple ranking methods for improved search results.